 To be fair, I found it intriguing the older women did not lose weight while taking collagen supplements.
 In theory, this might have benefits.
 If this study were successfully replicated, it might mean collagen benefits sarcopenia – muscle loss which occurs as we get older.
 That is a topic for a later discussion though.

 Another study sometimes used to promote the use of collagen supplements is this one which showed protein helps weight loss.
 The problem though is collagen was not part of the study.
-The investigation only noted protein helped weight loss.
+The investigation only noted protein helped the weight loss.
 It did not single out collagen.

 Weight Loss Powders That Enhance Taste & Smell